CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 {{< /tabs >}}

-You can confirm the configuration with the NCLU `net show bgp neighbor` command or the with the vtysh `show ip bgp neighbor` command.
+You can confirm the configuration with the NCLU `net show bgp neighbor <neighbor>` command or the with the vtysh `show ip bgp neighbor <neighbor>` command.

+{{< expand "net show bgp neighbor <neighbor> example" >}}

 The following example shows that a session with the peer is established and that authentication is enabled (the output shows `Peer Authentication Enabled` towards the end):

 ```
-cumulus@spine01:~$ net show bgp neighbor swp51
+cumulus@spine01:~$ net show bgp neighbor swp1
-BGP neighbor on swp51: fe80::2294:15ff:fe02:7bbf, remote AS 65101, local AS 65199, external link
+BGP neighbor on swp1: fe80::2294:15ff:fe02:7bbf, remote AS 65101, local AS 65199, external link
 Hostname: leaf01
   BGP version 4, remote router ID 10.10.10.1, local router ID 10.10.10.101
   BGP state = Established, up for 00:00:39